YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * Specify DISABLE to disable journaling in the backup database.

-* Specify OFF to turn off journaling is in the backup database.
+* Specify OFF to turn off journaling in the backup database.

 * Only one of the qualifiers DISABLE or OFF can be specified at any given point.